matplotlib/matplotlib/doc/devel/development_workflow.rst

    Do this only for your own feature branches.

-Is there any embarrassing typo in a commit you made?
+Is there an embarrassing typo in a commit you made?
 Or perhaps you made several false starts you don't want posterity to see.

 This can be done via *interactive rebasing*.